FAQ

 Look through my designs and pick a wood you would like it made in!
 And if you want to go into more detail, read the section on finishes below.
 Then send me a message through the contact form.
 I'll get it made for you, send you a picture, and if you give it a thumbs up then I will send you a paypal invoice for payment.

-Cost per wand is between £40 to £85 inc postage, depending on the wood, amount of wood used and the complexity of the design.
+Cost per wand is between £50 to £105 inc postage, depending on the wood, amount of wood used and the complexity of the design.
+Most are £50 to £75, but some like the Elder wand or V's are more time consuming and costly.
 However, if you are tight for money then I do have a box of 2nd quality wands - that is, wands that had a problem during the carving process, perhaps they came out bent, or there was a crack in the wood, that sort of thing.
-I could finish one of these up for you and post it up for £30, though quality would be lower.
+I could finish one of these up for you and post it up for £35, though quality would be lower.
 Get in touch for what I have available.

 What woods do can you use?